gabe-lade/swank-program-newsletter/20250918-newsletter-repo/README.md

 ### Visualization Scale

 The heat map uses a square root transformation (`trans = "sqrt"`) to handle the wide range of conversion values across counties, making patterns visible for both high and low conversion counties.

-## Data Limitations

-- The analysis depends on Census Bureau definitions of urban/rural areas, which have evolved over time
-- Some census blocks may have boundary changes between decades
-- Small areas of conversion may not be visible at the county aggregation level
-- The preprocessed data file methodology is not documented here

-## Interpretation Notes

-- Counties with high conversion rates may indicate:
-  - Suburban expansion around major cities
-  - Economic development and population growth
-  - Infrastructure expansion
-  - Changes in land use patterns

-- Counties with low conversion rates may indicate:
-  - Stable rural character
-  - Lower population growth
-  - Agricultural or conservation land preservation

-## Potential Extensions

-This analysis could be extended to:
-- Include 2030 Census data (when available)
-- Analyze specific types of urban development (residential vs commercial)
-- Compare urbanization rates to population growth
-- Examine urbanization relative to transportation corridors
-- Correlate with economic indicators

 ## License